Money and duty free for Argentina

 The following goods may be imported into Argentina by travellers over 16 years of age without incurring customs duty:

-• US$300 in personal or new goods if arriving by air or sea, plus an additional US$300 of goods purchased in duty-free shops upon arrival.
+• US$500 in personal or new goods if arriving by air or sea, plus an additional US$500 (or its equivalent in other currency) of goods purchased in duty-free shops upon arrival.

 Travellers under 16 may import half these amounts.